noxuz/libuavcan_s32k/README.md

 # S32K_libuavcan
 ### libuavcan V1 bare-metal driver layer for the NXP S32K14x family of automotive-grade microcontrollers, featuring CAN-FD running at 4 Mb/s and 1 Mb/s in data and nominal phases, respectively.
+![alt text](https://s3-prod-europe.autonews.com/s3fs-public/NXP_logo%20web.jpg)
+ ### Copyright© 2020, NXP.
+All rights reserved.
 An example project of it's usage for custom applications, and file dependencies used, is available in this **[Demo.](https://github.com/noxuz/libuavcan_demo)**
-![alt text](https://s3-prod-europe.autonews.com/s3fs-public/NXP_logo%20web.jpg)

 | Peripheral used by this driver | Resources utilized |
 | ------------- | ------------- |
 | LPIT  | Channels 0,1 and 2, 3rd channel is available |